anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Though [@!RFC9082] does describe the use of URI query strings, it does not define their use with extensions. [@!RFC7480] does instruct servers to ignore unknown query parameters.
+Therefore, the use of query parameters, prefixed or not with an extension identifier, is undefined.
 Despite this, there are several extensions that do specify query parameters.

 # Usage in JSON